 Schedule Changes (Add/Drop/Withdraw)

 If you wish to change your schedule by adding, dropping, or withdrawing from a course, complete a change of schedule form and go to the Enrollment Services Center for processing.
 If you are a continuing student authorized by your advisor to register online, you may change your schedule using myTC3 prior to the start of classes.
-TC3 offers courses in a variety of academic sessions with different start and end dates.
+The College offers courses in a variety of academic sessions with different start and end dates.
 Refer to the Academic Calendar for dates.

 Generally, once a course has met, instructor permission is required in addition to an advisor’s approval to enroll in that course during the “add” period specified for each academic session.
 To enroll in a course once the “add” deadline has passed, students are required to obtain the Dean of Instruction’s signature in addition to their advisor and instructor’s signatures.